kjbreil/goscript/README.md

     port: 1883
     ssl: false # SSL Not Supported yet
 ```
-Use goscript.ParseConfig(path, modules) to parse configuration.
-The second parameter, modules, is a map[string]interface{} used to assign other configuration entries to custom structs.
+Use goscript.ParseConfig(path, Modules) to parse configuration.
+The second parameter, Modules, is a map[string]interface{} used to assign other configuration entries to custom structs.
 For example if I have a struct Lights
 ```go
 type Lights struct {
     Name      string